livepeer/comfystream/docker/README.md

 - [Dockerfile](Dockerfile) - The main Dockerfile that can be used to run ComfyStream in a containerized fashion.
 - [Dockerfile.base](Dockerfile.base) - The base Dockerfile that can be used to build the base image for ComfyStream.
+- Main Docker files for ComfyStream containerization
+- BYOC files are located in the top-level `byoc/` directory

 ## Pre-requisites